The Health Delivery Research Career Development Award is a career development opportunity supporting:

 - A part-time or full-time funded placement in a health sector or health delivery policy setting for health researchers with five years of cumulative experience.

-The placement will involve the applicant leading or contributing to a research project or research-related activity.
+The placement will involve the applicant leading or contributing to research or research-related activities.
 The research must be connected to health delivery at a policy, practice or systems level.
 It is designed as an alternative pathway into health delivery research aimed at attracting more people with relevant skills into this discipline.

 The placement can be within the applicant’s existing place of employment, or within a different organisation; however, it should be explicit how the placement is different from the applicant’s current role or business as usual.

 - The value of the salary/stipend will be based on the applicant’s qualifications and research experience and will be confirmed in the contracting process.
-This will be pro-rata where FTE is less than 1 (i.e. applicants can apply for part-time FTE).
+This will be pro-rata where FTE is less than 1 (i.e., applicants can apply for part-time FTE – see Section 1.4 of the application guidelines document for further details).

-- There are no additional overhead costs associated with the Health Delivery Research Career Development Award; however, $20,000 (pro rata based on FTE and duration) will be made available for the host for specific expenses related to the placement.
+- There are no additional overhead costs associated with the Health Delivery Research Career Development Award; however, $20,000 (pro rata based on FTE and duration) is available to the host for specific expenses related to the placement.

-- There is a limit of one Research Career Development Award application per applicant in the 2021 Health Delivery Research Investment Round.
+- There is a limit of one Research Career Development Award application per applicant per Research Career Development Award Round.
+See Section 1.7 of the application guidelines for further details.

 - If the applicant is a health professional, the placement must be within a team and/or location that undertakes health delivery research.
 If the applicant is a health researcher, the placement must be in a health sector or health delivery policy setting.